-In the high tide and low tide chart, we can see that the first low tide will be at 2:46 am and the next low tide at 4:06 pm.
-The first high tide will be at 8:37 am and the next high tide at 10:18 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 3:35 am and the next low tide at 4:03 pm.
+The first high tide was at 9:21 am and the next high tide will be at 10:20 pm.

-The lunar phase is a Waxing Gibbous.
-Today we will have 11 hours and 40 minutes of sun.
-The solar transit will be at 1:25 pm and the length of time the moon will be visible will be 14 hours and 17 minutes.
+The lunar phase is a Waning Crescent.
+Today we have 14 hours and 4 minutes of sun.
+The solar transit is at 1:13 pm and the length of time the moon will be visible will be 11 hours and 37 minutes.

-The tidal coefficient today is 38, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
-At noon the tidal coefficient increases to 42 to end the day with a tidal coefficient of 47.
-The tide heights today are 3.9 ft, 7.2 ft, 1.3 ft and 6.6 ft.
+The tidal coefficient today is 69 (average).
+At noon the tidal coefficient increases to 74 to end the day with a tidal coefficient of 79.
+The tide heights today are 2.3 ft, 7.2 ft, 0.7 ft and 7.9 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Hammond which is of 10.2 ft and a minimum height of -2.0 ft.

-The solunar fishing calendar in Hammond tells us that today is a bad day for fishing, the fish activity forecast is low, however, this is just a chance so we encourage you to take your rod and try it during solunar periods.
+The solunar fishing calendar in Hammond tells us that today is an average day for fishing, the fish activity forecast is average.
 Please, read more about solunar tables.
 The best times of day for fishing are: